 “Godzilla is one of the world’s most powerful pop culture icons, and we at Legendary are thrilled to be able to create a modern epic based on this long-loved Toho franchise,” said Thomas Tull, Chairman and CEO of Legendary.
-“Our plans are to produce the Godzilla that we, as fans, would want to see.
+“Our plans are to produce the Godzilla that we, as fans, would buy premarin online.
 We intend to do justice to those essential elements that have allowed this character to remain as pop-culturally relevant for as long as it has.”

 “Godzilla is a signature Japanese character which we have nurtured over the years.
 It is a great honor to reach an agreement with Legendary Pictures, the parent to many a blockbuster film, and we are delighted in rebooting the character together to realize its much anticipated return by fans from all over the world,” said Toho President Takai Hideyuki.
 “We are anxious to find out where Godzilla’s new stomping will take us.”